NEWS RELEASE

 'Scapes: Land-scapes, Figure-scapes and City-scapes by Alvin Horst

-When: This exhibit opens on Friday, September 24th with a reception from 6pm – 8pm.
-The show continues through Saturday, October 30th.
-The exhibit is free and open to the public.
+| When: This exhibit opens on Friday, September 24th with a reception from 6pm – 8pm.
+The show Contact: For more information contact Ty or Mary Norton at 314-645-4040 |

 About: This is a comprehensive exhibit of the recent work by Alvin Horst.
 He prefers to work from the living model and is absorbed by the naturalistic forms of still life.
 He frequently executes large abstract "figure-scapes" which are landscapes based on elements of the human form.

 Al Horst has studied drawing and painting at various St Louis area art schools and intensively with a number of prominent artists.
 He has studio hours at Washington University, Webster College, Southern Illinois University at Carbondale and Florissant Valley Community College.
 His principal mentor has been Ed Boccia.
 Other important teachers (besides the masters) have been Larry Kosuszek and the late Lee Wallace.
 Trips to view works at museums in Europe included a painting trip to Italy.
 He was also Artist in Residence at the Coolidge Research Colloquium in Cambridge, MA in 1984.
+He has exhibited at Fontbonne College in both solo and group shows and in various other venues.
+His works are in both private and commercial collections.
+He is a two time winner of the Something Small for the Holiday show at Norton Gallery. |

 --